-Update: UFC 254 is set to go Oct.
-24, 2020 at the Flash Forum in Abu Dhabi.
+Update: UFC 257 is set to go Jan.
+23, 2021, at Fight Island in Abu Dhabi.
 Lightweight Conor McGregor and Dustin Poirier will face off again for the first time since the Notorious One knocked out Poirier in the first round of UFC 178 in 2014.
 Bets are being taken right now at US online sportsbooks.
-Jump straight to the top UFC 254 betting apps to get your action down.
+Jump straight to the top UFC betting apps to get your action down.

 As the premier brand in the sport of MMA, the UFC has experienced a massive growth spurt since its inception back in 1993.
 The growth has kicked into overdrive in recent years.
 It’s safe to say that the rise of the UFC has been one of the biggest stories in the sporting world over the past decade.

 Betting on the UFC is in the midst of its own surge.
 What was once the domain of Las Vegas and risky offshore operators is now within reach for many folks across the US.
 The legalization of sports betting in a number of states has opened the doors for scores of folks, many of whom are starting their own love affair with UFC.

 Our betting guide details how to bet online, upcoming fights and UFC odds as well as the top betting apps with UFC lines.

 Those in legal sports betting states looking to get in on the action, we’ll cover everything you need to know right here.
 We’ll begin by taking a look at the top spots to place your bets.

 The legal sports betting environment continues to take shape.
 A number of operators are battling for their piece of the pie in legalized states, but some are emerging as the leaders of the pack.

 Each of these operators offers UFC betting among a wide array of other markets.
 You can keep it simple and just bet on fighters to win, or explore a wide range of prop betting choices.
 In addition, live betting opportunities are available on each, and mobile is a perfect complement to take advantage of all that’s offered.